nmn0gueira/mpc-experiments/mp-spdz/README.md

 ## TBD
 ### Optimizations
 - `hist2d`:
 	- The hist2d function is very slow in arithmetic protocols which makes sense as there are much more logic operations than arithmetic ones.
 Upgrading hardware might help, but it might be a good idea to try to implement a version that uses binary protocols instead.
-	- See if there is a way to access the max and min values for sint, sfix and sfloat types in the code (e.g. `sint.max_value()`).
-Additionally, current hard-coded values for sint and sfloat are wrong (copied from sfix).
+If doing so, be aware that only sbitfixvec types are capable of division in binary circuits, so it will be needed to either mix sbitfixvec with sbitintvec or only use sbitfixvec.
+Alternatively, to only use sbitintvec, the values may be public since they are going to be revealed anyway.
 - `linreg`:
-	- Potentially add a version of simple_linreg that separates into train and test phases.
-Would make use of the input being stored in columns as in sgd linreg.
-	- Add a version of sgd_linreg that uses user defined regular torch neural network as this might allow extensions such as poly feats or lasso/ridge regression (check linreg code comments for more info).
+	- Add a version of sgd_linreg that uses a user-defined model as this might allow extensions such as poly feats or lasso/ridge regression (check linreg code comments for more info).
+  - Add a mean squared error loss function to the linreg program.